Bzip2: File format

 Because of the first-stage RLE compression (see above), the maximum length of plaintext that a single 900 kB bzip2 block can contain is around 46 MB (45,899,236 bytes).
 This can occur if the whole plaintext consists entirely of repeated values (the resulting .bz2 file in this case is 46 bytes long).
 An even smaller file of 40 bytes can be achieved by using an input containing entirely values of 251, an apparent compression ratio of 1147480.9:1.

-The compressed blocks in bzip2 can be independently decompressed, without having to process earlier blocks.
+A compressed block in bzip2 can be decompressed without having to process earlier blocks.
 This means that bzip2 files can be decompressed in parallel, making it a good format for use in big data applications with cluster computing frameworks like Hadoop and Apache Spark.

 Efficiency

 bzip2 compresses most files more effectively than the older LZW (.Z) and Deflate (.zip and .gz) compression algorithms, but is considerably slower.
-LZMA is generally more space-efficient than bzip2 at the expense of even slower compression speed, while having much faster decompression.
+LZMA is generally more space-efficient than bzip2 at the expense of even slower compression speed, while having faster decompression.

 bzip2 compresses data in blocks of size between 100 and 900 kB and uses the Burrows–Wheeler transform to convert frequently-recurring character sequences into strings of identical letters.
 It then applies move-to-front transform and Huffman coding. bzip2's ancestor bzip used arithmetic coding instead of Huffman.
 The change was made because of a software patent restriction. bzip3, a modern compressor that shares common ancestry and set of algorithms with bzip2, switched back to arithmetic coding.

 bzip2 performance is asymmetric, as decompression is relatively fast.
 Motivated by the long time required for compression, a modified version was created in 2003 called pbzip2 that used multi-threading to encode the file in multiple chunks, giving almost linear speedup on multi-CPU and multi-core computers.
 As of May 2010, this functionality has not been incorporated into the main project.

 Like gzip, bzip2 is only a data compressor.
-It is not an archiver like tar or ZIP; the program itself has no facilities for multiple files, encryption or archive-splitting, but, in the UNIX tradition, relies instead on separate external utilities such as tar and GnuPG for these tasks.
+It is not an archiver like tar or ZIP; the bzip2 file format does not support storing the contents of multiple files in a single compressed file, and the program itself has no facilities for multiple files, encryption or archive-splitting.
+In the UNIX tradition, archiving could be done by a separate program producing an archive which is then compressed with bzip2, and un-archiving could be done by bzip2 uncompressing the compressed archive file and a separate program decompressing it.
+Some archivers have built-in support for compression and decompression, so that it is not necessary to use the bzip2 program to compress or decompress the archive.
+GnuPG also has built-in support for bzip2 compression and decompression.

-The grep-based bzgrep tool allows directly searching through compressed text without needing to uncompress the contents first.